WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 - Supports VPNs, Feather and ChatGPT.

-- Privacy oriented as can be!
+- Privacy oriented as can be.

 Cons: